 Making a great layout once is easy.
 Rebuilding it from scratch five times?
-That’s a time-sucking nightmare.
+That's a time-wasting nightmare.
+If you're running a blog, managing a store, or just trying to stay consistent across your pages, you need reusable content blocks.

-Now, Squarespace doesn’t have a formal “component” system like some other platforms, but there are smart workarounds.
+Squarespace doesn't have a formal "component" system like some other platforms, but there are smart workarounds.
 Once you know the tricks, you'll never waste time redoing work again.

 This is the simplest way to reuse content within your site.